InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 # VLM Offline Inference Pipeline

-LMDeploy abstracts the complex inference process of multi-modal Vision-Language Models (VLM) into an easy-to-use pipeline, similar to the the Large Language Model (LLM) inference [pipeline](./pipeline.md). ​
+LMDeploy abstracts the complex inference process of multi-modal Vision-Language Models (VLM) into an easy-to-use pipeline, similar to the the Large Language Model (LLM) inference [pipeline](./pipeline.md).
-In this article, we will take the [liuhaotian/llava-v1.6-vicuna-7b](https://huggingface.co/liuhaotian/llava-v1.6-vicuna-7b) model as an example, exhibiting the powerful capabilities of the VLM pipeline through various examples.​
+In this article, we will take the [liuhaotian/llava-v1.6-vicuna-7b](https://huggingface.co/liuhaotian/llava-v1.6-vicuna-7b) model as an example, exhibiting the powerful capabilities of the VLM pipeline through various examples.
 First, we will demonstrate the most basic utilization of the pipeline and progressively unveil additional functionalities by configuring the engine parameters and generation arguments, such as tensor parallelism, setting context window size, and random sampling, customizing chat template and so on.
 Next, we will provide inference examples for scenarios involving multiple images, batch prompts etc.

 ## A 'Hello, world' example